Last updated: 22 July 2021

 If you are in self-isolation, the on-site teams will sign for food deliveries and assist in delivering items to your door, to make this period as comfortable as possible for you.
 Please note that all items and associated delivery charges are at students’ expense.

-If you have something that needs our attention, please report it by phone or email to your residence team.
-They’ll do everything they can to resolve the matter – as soon as possible for urgent issues; otherwise at the end of your self-isolation period.
+If you have something that needs our attention, please report it to reception by using the QR code on the back of your bedroom door.
+They’ll do everything they can to resolve the matter as soon as possible if it is urgent.

 I am going home – who do I need to inform?

-I am going home – may I leave my belongings in my room?
-And when I may I come back?
+I am going home — can I leave my belongings in my room?
+And when may I come back?

-You are welcome to book a room for your course start date in September; please look at our available options and submit the booking form.
-If you are then unable to travel due to Covid-19 restrictions we will defer your booking start date to 14 days prior to when face to face teaching at your university is confirmed.
-Students will not be liable to rent prior to the start date of the tenancy.
+You are welcome to book a room for your course start date in September 2021; please look at our available options.
+If you are then unable to travel due to COVID-19 restrictions please contact your residence team as soon as possible to discuss your options.

 Can I cancel my upcoming booking?